Julia Kendell: Television career

-Kendell's first television appearances were for ITV's 60 Minute Makeover for which she made eight series between 2004-2014, most recently co-presenting with Peter Andre.
+Kendell's first television appearances were for ITV's 60 Minute Makeover for which she made eight series between 2004 and 2014, most recently co-presenting with Peter Andre.
 She has also appeared in a two-part special for Tonight with Trevor McDonald highlighting the demolition and refurbishment debate of Victorian housing stock in the UK.
 In January 2008 Julia took over the role of designer for DIY SOS on BBC One.
 Three years later Kendell was instrumental in taking SOS to an hour-long 'Big Build' format where the team complete entire house builds over a 9-day period involving an army of trades volunteers.
 In April 2011, she was the DIY and makeover expert for Daybreak's "Guide to Transforming Your Home", in 2012 she appeared on several episodes of The Alan Titchmarsh Show, and in 2015 'Rebuild Our Home' with Nicky Campbell for ITV.

 Personal life

 Having moved to Henley on Thames with her first husband, she now lives in the area with her partner, James.
 She has renovated and built homes in the area including an award-winning self-build eco home constructed in 2008.
-Julia has two grown-up daughters and a granddaughter.
-Her passions outside of design include organic vegetable growing, keeping hens and self-sufficiency.
-She is a prolific cook and enjoys scuba diving and skiing.